CorpuzKB/Gaussian-Process-Regression-using-Armadillo/README.md

 # Gaussian Process Regression in C++/Armadillo
-This Visual Studio solution is a personal experimental Gaussian Process regression in C++ using the Armadillo library.
+This Visual Studio solution is an experimental Gaussian Process regression in C++ using the Armadillo library.
 The project includes a regression on our [Manila Petroleum Products Prices](https://www.kaggle.com/datasets/kiocorpuz/manila-petroleum-prices?select=Manila+Petroleum+Price+Dataset.csv ) dataset.
 The hyperparameters are trained in [this IPython notebook](https://www.kaggle.com/code/kiocorpuz/gaussian-process-regression-for-mpppd) and are used in this project by updating the Parameters.txt file.
 Early included kernels:
 Kernel | Tensorflow Probability Counterpart
 | :--- | :--- |